100 ways to make money

 If you're not using a cashback site - you're missing out on making some serious cash.
 We like TopCashBack and Quidco as they give you decent cashback rates and are free to use (stay away from sites you have to pay to use).

 The sites have the majority of big brands on them, so search for the retailer and click through via its site and then shop as normal.
 Every time someone does this, the cashback site makes commission from the retailer, a percentage of which is then passed on to you as 'earnings'.
 The average Quidco user saves £280 a year.
-If you're still confused, have a look at our guide to Cashback.

 4. Be a Wombler!